JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

  2.42 £
 ```

 However, there is a problem if we want a sum vector of currencies with one currency.
-In such a case, the error will occur.
+In such a case, an error will occur.

 ```julia
 julia> CzechCrown.([4.5, 2.4, 16.7, 18.3]) .+ Dollar(12)